Second Language Psycholinguistics Lab

 DMDX

 DMDX is a free program for running experiments.
 It allows a lot of versatility in how you display images and play sound files, and it has accurate reaction time measures.
 However, learning to write the scripts can take some time.
-Visual DMDX is a website that says it provides a user-friendly web interface for creating a DMDX script, so that may be worth checking out.

 Teaching Resources